-FTP Traditional FTP, the default port 21 FTPS Implicit FTP with TLS/SSL encryption, default port 990

-SSH SFTP SSH2 File Transfer Protocol, default port 22 НТТР HTTP, default port 80 HTTPS HTTP with TLS/SSL encryption, default port 443 HTTP Admin HTTP for web administration, default port 8080 HTTPS Admin HTTP with TLS/SSL encryption for web administration, default port 8443
+FTP Traditional FTP, the default port 21 FTPS Implicit FTP with TLS/SSL encryption, default port 990 SSH SFTP SSH2 File Transfer Protocol, default port 22 НТТР HTTP, default port 80 HTTPS HTTP with TLS/SSL encryption, default port 443 HTTP Admin HTTP for web administration, default port 8080 HTTPS Admin HTTP with TLS/SSL encryption for web administration, default port 8443

-The first two allow regular FTP as well as different forms of secure FTP while the SSH2 SFTP listener is for establishing connections over the SFTP protocol (a completely different protocol from FTP, despite the similar name).
-The HTTP and HTTPS listeners allow web client connections to the server using either the unsecure HTTP protocol or encrypted HTTPS protocol.
+The first allows plain unencrypted FTP as well as secure FTP.
+Plain FTP is never recommended as it is not encrypted, but is sometimes required if an older process or device, such as a mainframe or phone back up, is connecting to Cerberus.
+The second allows secure FTP only (All Cerberus editions) The SSH2 SFTP listener is for establishing connections over the SFTP protocol (a completely different protocol from FTP, despite the similar name) (Cerberus Professional and Enterprise Only).
+The HTTP and HTTPS listeners allow web client connections to the server using either the unsecure HTTP protocol or encrypted HTTPS protocol (Cerberus Enterprise Only).

 There are two types of secure FTP connections possible, FTPS and FTPES.
 FTPS is usually referred to as implicit FTP with TLS/SSL security.
 Its closest analog is HTTPS.
 It is basically the FTP protocol over a TLS/SSL secured connection.
 This form of secure FTP is deprecated but widely supported and still in use.
-This is what Cerberus FTP Server FTPS listener is for and this type of listener typically listens on port 990.
+This is what the Cerberus FTP Server FTPS listener is for and this type of listener typically listens on port 990.
 Note, that the settings "Require Secure Control" and "Require Secure Data" are meaningless for this type of listener.
 Connections established to an FTPS listener can only be established securely.